Aram2K/Aram2K/README.md

 - 👋 Hi, I’m @Aram2K
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Every Data Sceintist
+- 💞️ I’m looking to collaborate with Every Data Sceintist
 - 📫 How to reach me: https://www.linkedin.com/in/aram-adamyan-0b803a206

 <!---